 Prior to joining the Firm, Lisa gained legislative experience working in Washington, D.C. for Congressman Matthew McHugh, as well as with the American Israel Public Affairs Committee ("AIPAC").
 Lisa also clerked for the United States Department of Justice, Office of Special Investigations, the division assigned to prosecute Nazi war criminals.
 She was selected by the U.S. Government to work in former East Germany (Alexanderplatz), shortly after the fall of communism, to research Nazi and concentration camp files in the East German National Archives.

-Lisa is the President of the Academy of Florida Management Attorneys.
+Lisa is a Past President of the Academy of Florida Management Attorneys.
 Lisa also is a regular contributor to the firm’s labor and employment law blog, BeLabor the Point and is a Co-Editor and contributor to the Florida Employment Law Letter.

 - Successfully defeated numerous union organizing campaigns.

 - Develops employee handbooks and supervisor manuals for employers of all sizes and industries.

 - Assists clients in drafting enforceable employment, consulting, nondisclosure, and noncompetition agreements.

 - Conducts internal audits to identify potential legal problems under a broad category of labor and employment laws.

 - Conducts internal investigations, including claims of discrimination and harassment.